TangoYankee/fizzbuzztime/README.md

 ## Production Deployment
 ### Live website
-A branded version of the website is availale at https://tangoyankee.io/fizzbuzztime.
+A branded version of the website is available at https://tangoyankee.io/fizzbuzztime.

 ### Local version
 The application comes prebuilt in the `/dist` folder.
 In order to view it on a local computer: